MicrosoftDocs/sdk-api/sdk-api-src/content/d3d11/ns-d3d11-d3d11_buffer_srv.md

 Type: <b><a href="https://docs.microsoft.com/windows/desktop/WinProg/windows-data-types">UINT</a></b>

-Number of bytes between the beginning of the buffer and the first element to access.
+Index of the first element to access.